apollographql/apollo-server/docs/source/deployment/netlify.md

 exports.handler = server.createHandler();
 ```

-Now, make sure you’ve run `npm run start:lambda`, and navigate to `localhost:9000/graphql` in your browser.
+Now, make sure you've run `npm run start:lambda`, and navigate to `localhost:9000/graphql` in your browser.
 You should see GraphQL Playground, where you can run queries against your API!

 <div style="text-align:center">
 ![Local GraphQL Server](../images/graphql.png)
 <br></br>
 </div>

-If you can see GraphQL Playground and run a simple query, you’ve done everything properly!
-It’s pretty neat that getting an API up and running was just a few lines of code.
-Now let’s add Apollo to our frontend.
+If you can see GraphQL Playground and run a simple query, you've done everything properly.
+Now, let's add Apollo Client to the frontend.

 ### Adding Apollo Client to React

 Open up `src/App.js`.
-Let’s convert this file to load a simple query from the API we just set up.
-First, let’s install Apollo Client and the React integration, and we’ll use the `apollo-boost` package to get started easily:
+Let's convert this file to load a simple query from the API we just set up.
+First, let's install Apollo Client and the React integration, and we’ll use the `apollo-boost` package to get started easily:

 ```bash
 npm install --save apollo-boost react-apollo